From A Wiki of Ice and Fire

-The night before the Sack of Astapor, Daenerys sees him sharpen his arakh in preparation for the bloodshed.
+The night before the fall of Astapor, Daenerys sees him sharpen his arakh in preparation for the bloodshed.
 Rakharo protects the rear of the litter alongside Jhogo, and cuts down several Good Masters and Astapori slavers with his arakh on the day of the battle.
 He personally kills Grazdan with an arrow through the mouth.

 On the march to Yunkai, Rakharo and his fellow bloodriders are also made kos by Daenerys and are put in charge of commanding the 30-odd mounted Khalasar remaining to her, leaving their guarding duties to Arstan Whitebeard and Strong Belwas.
-Rakharo later participates in the Battle of Yunkai, successfully leading the Dothraki mounted warriors in wedge formation against the enemy center.
+Rakharo later participates in the battle of Yunkai, successfully leading the Dothraki mounted warriors in wedge formation against the enemy center.

-During the Siege of Meereen, Rakharo almost comes to blows with Aggo and Jhogo over who would fight Oznak zo Pahl, the Hero of Meereen; Daenerys ultimately stops her bloodriders from fighting, deeming them brave but too young and valuable to lose.
+During the siege of Meereen, Rakharo almost comes to blows with Aggo and Jhogo over who would fight Oznak zo Pahl, the Hero of Meereen; Daenerys ultimately stops her bloodriders from fighting, deeming them brave but too young and valuable to lose.
 He later expresses annoyance in Dany's decision to send Strong Belwas.